SuiteScript FAQ

 Which is better to use: Scheduled script or Map Reduce script?

-Scheduled script is better for simple tasks which cannot run in parallel.
+Use scheduled scripts for simple tasks that can't run at the same time.
 Map/Reduce script is better suited for processing massive data in parallel, since it is faster then Scheduled script.

 See SuiteScript 2.x Scheduled Script Type and SuiteScript 2.x Map/Reduce Script Type for more details.